 Too much salt can be a bad thing, and it can even cause high blood pressure and cholesterol.
 But salt is also a major component of sweat, and those running in the heat lose much more of it than they think.
 If you run outdoors in the summer, don’t shy away from the salt shaker or salty foods.
-You don’t need to eat an entire family-sized bag of potato chips, but definitely feel free to indulge in salty foods, like pretzels, pickles or olives.
+You don’t need to eat an entire family-sized bag of potato chips, but definitely feel free to add some extra salty foods to your day, like pretzels, pickles, or olives.

-If you find that you’re never able to get quite enough, try spicing up your water with different fruits and herbs.
+If you find that you’re never able to get quite enough of the good stuff, try spicing up your water with different fruits and herbs.
 Infused water is one of the simplest ways to add some flavor to your drink without added sugar.
-Just add water and fruit to a water bottle and let it sit overnight.
-Try different combinations with ingredients like fresh mint, basil, berries, kiwis, watermelon or cucumber, or make one of these refreshing combinations.
+Just add water and fruit to a water bottle or large pitcher and let it sit overnight.
+Try different combinations with ingredients like fresh mint, basil, berries, kiwis, watermelon or cucumber.

 5. Grill It Up